-You may not be able to resell your Series A warrants, Series B warrants or pre-funded warrants or obtain any return on your investment.
+You may not be able to resell your warrants or pre-funded warrants or obtain any return on your investment.

-There is no established trading market for the Series A warrants, Series B warrants or pre-funded warrants being offered in this offering, and we do not expect such a market to develop.
-In addition, we do not intend to apply for listing of the Series A warrants, Series B warrants or pre-funded warrants on any securities exchange or other nationally recognized trading system, and you may not be able to resell your Series A warrants, Series B warrants or pre-funded warrants.
-If your Series A warrants, Series B warrants or prefunded-warrants cannot be resold, you will have to depend upon any appreciation in the value of our common shares over the exercise price of the Series A warrants or Series B warrants or over the public offering price plus the exercise price of the prefunded warrants in order to realize a return on your investment in the warrants or pre-funded warrants.
-Additionally, under the terms of the Series A warrants, Series B warrants and pre-funded warrants, if there is no effective registration statement permitting the issuance of common shares upon exercise of the Series A warrants, Series B warrants or pre-funded warrants, a holder may not exercise the purchase rights represented by the Series A warrants, Series B warrants or pre-funded warrants unless such holder, at the time of such exercise, is an "accredited investor" as defined in Regulation D under the Securities Act, and such holder, at the Company's request, represents the same to the Company in writing.
-In such an event, if you are not an "accredited investor" you will not be able to exercise the purchase rights represented by the Series A warrants, Series B warrants or pre-funded warrants and may not be able to realize a return on your investment in the Series A warrants, Series B warrants or pre-funded warrants.
+There is no established trading market for the warrants or pre-funded warrants being offered in this offering, and we do not expect such a market to develop.
+In addition, we do not intend to apply for listing of the warrants or pre-funded warrants on any securities exchange or other nationally recognized trading system, and you may not be able to resell your warrants or pre-funded warrants.
+If your warrants or prefunded-warrants cannot be resold, you will have to depend upon any appreciation in the value of our common shares over the exercise price of the warrants or over the public offering price plus the exercise price of the pre-funded warrants in order to realize a return on your investment in the warrants or pre-funded warrants.
+Additionally, under the terms of the warrants and pre-funded warrants, if there is no effective registration statement permitting the issuance of common shares upon exercise of the warrants or pre-funded warrants, a holder may not exercise the purchase rights represented by the warrants or pre-funded warrants unless such holder, at the time of such exercise, is an "accredited investor" as defined in Regulation D under the Securities Act, and such holder, at the Company's request, represents the same to the Company in writing.
+In such an event, if you are not an "accredited investor" you will not be able to exercise the purchase rights represented by the warrants or pre-funded warrants and may not be able to realize a return on your investment in the warrants or pre-funded warrants.
 We cannot assure you that you will be able to obtain any return on your investment in our securities; and you may lose all of your investment.

-The pre-funded warrants, Series A warrants and Series B warrants are speculative in nature.
+The pre-funded warrants and warrants are speculative in nature.

-Neither the pre-funded warrants nor the Series A warrants nor the Series B warrants offered hereby confer any rights of common share ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire common shares at a fixed price.
-Specifically, commencing on the date of issuance, holders of the pre-funded warrants may exercise their right to acquire common shares and pay an exercise price of CHF 0.05 per common share and holders of the Series A warrants and the Series B warrants may exercise their right to acquire common shares and pay an exercise price per common share of CHF 0.39.
-Additionally, the exercise price of the Series B warrants is subject to adjustment in the event that we issue certain securities at any time while the Series B warrants are outstanding.
-See "Description of Series B Warrants - Exercise Price."
-Moreover, following this offering, the market value of the pre-funded warrants, Series A warrants and Series B warrants is uncertain and there can be no assurance that the market value of the pre-funded warrants, Series A warrants or the Series B warrants will equal or exceed their public offering price.
-There can be no assurance that the market price of the common shares will ever equal or exceed the public offering price plus the exercise price of the pre-funded warrants or the exercise price of the Series A warrants or Series B warrants, and consequently, whether it will ever be profitable for holders of the pre-funded warrants to exercise the pre-funded warrants to exercise the Series A warrants or the holders of the Series B warrants.
+Neither the pre-funded warrants nor the warrants offered hereby confer any rights of common share ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire common shares at a fixed price.
+Specifically, commencing on the date of issuance, holders of the pre-funded warrants may exercise their right to acquire common shares and pay an exercise price of \$0.05 per common share and holders of the warrants may exercise their right to acquire common shares and pay an exercise price per common share of % of the public offering price of the common share units in this offering.
+Moreover, following this offering, the market value of the pre-funded warrants and warrants is uncertain and there can be no assurance that the market value of the pre-funded warrants or the warrants will equal or exceed their public offering price.
+There can be no assurance that the market price of the common shares will ever equal or exceed the public offering price plus the exercise price of the pre-funded warrants or the exercise price of the warrants, and consequently, whether it will ever be profitable for holders of the pre-funded warrants to exercise the pre-funded warrants or the holders of the warrants or the holders of the warrants to exercise the pre-funded warrants or the holders of the warrants or the holders of the warrants to exercise the warrants.

-Provisions of the Series A warrants, Series B warrants and pre-funded warrants offered by this prospectus could discourage an acquisition of us by a third party.
+Provisions of the warrants and pre-funded warrants offered by this prospectus could discourage an acquisition of us by a third party.